 Option 1.
 Hosting SPA independently from the Web API.

-The biggest one is non-immutable front-end bundle.
+The biggest one is a non-immutable front-end bundle.

-Of course, you may decouple the variables to a separate JSON file and have round trips to resolve them.
-Suboptimal though.
 Rebuilding the front-end for each environment for the sake of injecting variables is even less appealing (think of additional points of failure it introduces).

 We can add a bunch of minor concerns like

-- desynchronised deployment of the two essential parts of a single solution can be sometimes tricky and if not done right then leads to intermittent errors when the two get out of sync;
+- desynchronised deployment of the two essential parts of a single solution can be sometimes tricky and, if not done right, then leads to intermittent errors when the two get out of sync;

-- extra resources (human-hours) to maintain the distributed infrastructure (CDN brings one more point of failure that sooner or later will require attention);
+- extra resources (human hours) to maintain the distributed infrastructure (CDN brings one more point of failure that sooner or later will require attention);

-- a need in additional
+- a need for an additional

 OPTIONS